-For example, many lenders charge 1% each week until payment.
+For example, some lenders charge 1% each week until payment.

-Eventually you should receive that extra 15% minus fees— that’s the price you’re choosing to pay for cash now instead of whenever the customer can complete your invoice.
+Eventually you could receive that extra 15% minus fees— that’s the price you’re choosing to pay for cash now instead of whenever the customer can complete your invoice.

 What are the similarities between interest rate, APR and factor rate?